AIlhomov/Ticketing-System/README.md

    ```
 ### Setting Up Email Integration with Google

-1. In your Google Cloud Console, set up OAuth2 credentials for your application.
+1. In your Google Cloud Console, set up OAuth2 credentials for your application. (https://console.cloud.google.com)
-2. Get your `Client ID`, `Client Secret`, and `Refresh Token` following this guide: [Google OAuth2 for Email](https://developers.google.com/identity/protocols/oauth2).
+2. Get your `Client ID` and `Client Secret` following this guide: [Google OAuth2 for Email](https://developers.google.com/identity/protocols/oauth2).
-3. Copy the `.env.example` file and rename it to `.env`.
+3. Copy the `.env` file above (what it should look like) and create it in the root directory of the repository.
 4. Fill in your credentials in the `.env` file.